 - The definitive book on recruiting. — Inanc Balci, co-founder of Unicorn Lazada Group

-- Talent will increasingly be the main competitive differentiation between companies.
+- Talent will increasingly be the primary competitive differentiation between companies.
 Hiring managers can improve their recruiting results by following the evidence-based methods presented in this book. — Marc Bitzer, CEO, Whirlpool

-- You can only produce extraordinary results if you hire extraordinary talent.
-Evidence-Based Recruiting provides important insights and practical approaches to doing just that. — Jim Williams, Senior Advisor and former Partner, TPG Global
+- You can only produce extraordinary results if you hire exceptional talent.
+Evidence-Based Recruiting provides essential insights and practical approaches to doing just that. — Jim Williams, Senior Advisor and former Partner, TPG Global

-- Evidence-Based Recruiting provides many important and helpful insights that can help you recruit, develop, and retain a winning team. — Ron Williams, former Chairman & CEO, Aetna Inc.
+- Evidence-Based Recruiting provides many important and helpful insights to help you recruit, develop, and retain a winning team. — Ron Williams, former Chairman & CEO, Aetna Inc.

 Check out the book here.